joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/06/20/special-series/brazil-national-museum-rebuilding-history.html

 **Kevin Durant invests in PSG, to consult on potential expansion into basketball**\
-`Sources told The Athletic that PSG's plans relate to NBA Europe, which has been developed by commissioner Adam Silver`\
+`Sources told The Athletic that PSG's plans relate to NBA Europe, which has been developed by commissioner Adam Silver.`\
 https://nytimes.com/athletic/6439888/2025/06/20/kevin-durant-psg-nba-euroleague/

 **Medically Assisted Dying Moves Closer to Legalization in England and Wales**\